Japanese prime minister's party secures supermajority in lower house in landslide victory

 Despite the lack of a majority in the other chamber, the upper house, the huge jump from the preelection share in the superior lower house would allow Takaichi to make progress on a right-wing agenda that aims to boost Japan’s economy and military capabilities as tensions grow with China and she tries to nurture ties with the United States.

-Takaichi said that she would firmly push forward her policy goals while trying to gain support from the opposition.
+Takaichi said she would try to gain support from the opposition while firmly pushing forward her policy goals.

 “I will be flexible,” she said.